jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 **Rosemary**:
-Thank you for talking to US We hope you get a nap at some point and hope everybody there is safe.
+Thank you for talking to us.
+We hope you get a nap at some point and hope everybody there is safe.
 Appreciate it very much.
 That's mike McKay from  Nova Scotia.
 He is one of the residents of that small town.